 In the Custom Configuration please enter the following:

 6. Apply the changes by pressing Save button at the bottom of the settings page.
-To establish a connection with a Surfshark server, press the Start VPN Client 1 at the top right corner.
+To establish a connection with a Surfshark server, press the Start VPN Client 1 at the top right corner (if you have an older client, you should find Start button at the bottom of the setup).
 To make sure you have connected successfully, please check the Status tab and this article.

 To prevent DNS leaks, you may also configure your DNS addresses.
 To do so, please open Basic Settings > Network.
 In the WAN Settings tab, change the DNS Server to Manual and enter the following addresses: